xhos/discord-quest-watcher/readme.md

 receive notifications when new discord quests are released. filter for orb quests or monitor all quest types.

-minimalistic, single-dependency go app that reliably logs in via user token, bypassing captchas and rate limits. fully self-hostable and private.
+minimalistic, single-dependency go app that reliably logs in via a user token, bypassing captchas and rate limits. fully self-hostable and private.

 [how to get your discord token](https://gist.github.com/MarvNC/e601f3603df22f36ebd3102c501116c6#file-get-discord-token-from-browser-md)